mex1

 My first day, I toured the Colosseum, and the second day was the Vatican.
 I did not want to spend five more days in Rome, and the train to Venice was over $200 return.

-I checked out my Wizz pass to see if there was availability to depart and return within a 72-hour window.
+I checked out my Wizz Pass to see if there was availability to depart and return within a 72-hour window.
 My choices were Gdansk, Poland, or Madrid, Spain.
 I honestly did consider Poland before I found the Madrid flight.

 Ultimately, I chose Madrid so I could also visit Barcelona with a quick train ride.